Phone Charging with Wi-Charge20 February 2019

 The Wi-Charge receiver can directly deliver more than the 500 mW required to charge a phone.
 Whether with a micro USB, USB-C or a Lightning connector, the receiver can be plugged directly into the phone.

-The receiver can also be embedded into a phone case.
+The receiver can also be embedded in a phone case.
 The phone case would protect the phone against physical mishaps, just like a regular phone case.
 The receiver makes the phone case just a bit longer but provides the ability to charge it through the long-range wireless charging technology.
 Note that there is no requirement to have the case include a battery.
 It can be a completely passive case that houses the phone and the Wi-Charge receiver.

-Connecting the power receiver to the phone is not as elegant as embedded the receiver inside the phone, but it’s a solution that does not require collaboration from phone manufactures and can work with many of the phones on the market today.
+Connecting the power receiver to the phone is not as elegant as embedded the receiver inside the phone, but it’s a solution that does not require collaboration from phone manufacturers and can work with many of the phones on the market today.

 Use the Wi-Charge receiver to power a Qi charger which then charges the phone